 Moreton & Ramsey (1960) were the first to report Moreton waves.
-They were observed as one or two successive wavefronts of large scale chromospheric semi-circular propagating disturbances with extensions larger than 5×10^5 km and speeds ranging from 500 km s-1 to 2000 km s-1.
+These waves were observed as one or two successive wavefronts of large-scale chromospheric semi-circular propagating disturbances with extensions longer than $5 \times 10^5$ km and speeds ranging from 500 km s-1 to 2000 km s-1.

 There is a consensus that Moreton waves are not of chromospheric origin.
-Thus, Uchida (1968; 1973) proposed the socalled "blast-wave scenario": the skirt of an MHD wavefront surface (a coronal fast mode originated in an active region) -that can eventually steepen into a shock wave- sweeps the chromosphere producing the Moreton pulse observed in H α .
+Thus, Uchida (1968, 1973) proposed the socalled blast-wave scenario: the skirt of a magnetohydrodynamic (MHD) wavefront surface (a coronal fast-mode originating in an active region), which may steepen into a shock wave, sweeps the chromosphere and produces the Moreton pulse observed in H $\alpha$ .

-Warmuth et al. (2001; 2004a; 2004b) found that Moreton perturbations slow down as they propagate.
-The deceleration is not constant, the intensity decreases and the profile broadens with time and distance as it moves away from the origin, suggesting that Moreton waves are shocks triggered by a large amplitude single pulse.
+Warmuth et al. (2001, 2004a,b) found that Moreton perturbations slow down as they propagate.
+The deceleration is not constant, the intensity decreases, and the profile broadens with time and distance as it moves away from the origin, suggesting that Moreton waves are shocks triggered by a large-amplitude single pulse.

-Chen et al. (2002; 2005a; 2005b) proposed a model where the rise of a flux rope generates a piston-driven shock formed by the expansion of a CME responsible of the Moreton pulse.
-They also suggested that, after the CME onset, a cusp-shaped flare occurs located below a flux rope.
+Chen et al. (2002, 2005a,b) proposed a model where the rise of a flux rope generates a piston-driven shock formed by the expansion of a coronal mass ejection (CME) responsible for the Moreton pulse.
+These authors also suggested that after the CME onset, a cusp-shaped flare occurs that is located below a flux rope.
 Hence, the two footpoints of the flare loop separate with a velocity of tens of kilometers per second.
-Between this structure and the coronal Moreton wave, another wavelike structure, the observed EIT wavefront is identified as a propagating plasma enhancement, formed by successive opening of the field lines covering the flux rope.
-The numerical results give an EIT speed about one-third of the corresponding coronal Moreton wave velocity.
-As both solar flares and CME's are explosive phenomena, capable to launch coronal disturbances which are jointly observed in most cases, the controversy about which of the two phenomenon is the main responsible of the Moreton wave event is still not elucidated.
+Between this structure and the coronal Moreton wave, another wavelike structure, the so-called EIT wavefront, is identified as a propagating plasma enhancement, formed by successive opening of the field lines that covers the flux rope.
+The numerical results give an EIT wave speed of about one-third of the corresponding coronal Moreton wave velocity.
+Because both solar flares and CMEs are explosive phenomena, capable to launch coronal disturbances that are jointly observed in most cases, the controversy about which of the two phenomena is mainly responsible for the Moreton wave event is still unclear.